DamianZaremba/cv/README.md

 * Assisted with the build out for FOSDEM, prior to the event.
 * Assisted with the clean up of the ULB in Brussels, post FOSDEM.
-* Assisted with any misc tasks as required during the conference, based on organiser requirements.
+* Assisted with any misc tasks as required during the conference, based on organizer requirements.
 * Assisted with the initial video editing for Saturday's raw footage.
 * Moderated multiple talks (keynotes/main tracks) in the Jason building (1400 seat capacity).
-* Worked with a multi-national team of volunteers (50+) to help deliver 512 talks over 22 rooms in 2 days.
+* Worked with a multinational team of volunteers (50+) to help deliver 512 talks over 22 rooms in 2 days.

 ### The Scout Association
 *December 2006 - January 2014*